payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 ## Running the Environment

-To train or evaluate an RL agent in the wavefront sensorless AO environment:
+To train or evaluate an RL agent in the wavefront sensorless adaptive optics (WSL-AO) environment, run:

 ```bash
 python run_wslao.py
 ```

+### Selecting the atmospheric regime (turbulence drift velocity)

 Key configuration parameters—such as atmospheric conditions, turbulence drift velocity, observation dimensions, and action parameterization—are defined within the script and associated configuration files.